 Frank Balistrieri Tried to Muscle In?: Thanks to Gavin Schmitt’s research and his FBI file documents, an informant reported in 1964 that Frank Balistrieri and father-in-law Papa John Alioto were at odds over Frank’s treatment of Alioto's daughter.
 It was also reported that Frank wanted in on the restaurant after the sudden death of Joe the preceding year.

-Interesting note: Joe’s son John became a lawyer after college.
+Interesting note: Papa John's son (who had the fatal heart attack) Joe, had a son John.
+He became a lawyer after college.
 He was a former Assistant State's Attorney for Cook County, Illinois, who then went on to private law practice.
 According to Tim Shanahan in his book, (Running With The Champ), at one point in the late 1970’s John had only one client.
 That client just happened to be the godfather of the New Orleans mafia, Carlos Marcello.
 It was around that time (1978), there was an ongoing investigation of Marcello who was suspected in the possible mob planning of John F. Kennedy’s assassination!
 Marcello went to prison in the early 1980’s, convicted of other unrelated charges.
 After more than six years behind bars, his conviction was overturned and he was released in 1989, and died in 1993.
 Lawyer John Alioto had a notable, extensive career as an attorney until he passed away in 2006 at the age of 56, living in Illinois.

 Whatever the past history of Alioto’s Restaurant, this incredible nearly 100 year old family business survives and has extremely good food.
 We look forward to trying some of the other great looking entrees in the future!